Italian folk dance: Istria

 The peninsula of Istria, today part of the countries of Croatia and Slovenia, belonged to the Republic of Venice (Venetian Istria) from the 13th century to 1797, and became a margraviate of the Austrian Empire in the 19th century.
 Later, Istria belonged to Italy from 1919 to 1947.
-Local ethnic Italians (Istrian Italians) were more than 50% of the total population for centuries, while making up about a third of the population in 1900, number that decreased further after the Istrian–Dalmatian exodus (1943–1960).
-Italian cultural influence has resulted in the resemblance of many Istrian dances to those of Northern Italy.
+Local ethnic Italians (Istrian Italians) made up about a third of the population in 1900, number that decreased further after the Istrian–Dalmatian exodus (1943–1960).
+Italian cultural influence has resulted in the resemblance of many Istrian dances to those of northern Italy.
 This applies to dances done by the modern day Croatian population and by the Italian national minority found today in the larger towns and some villages in the western part of Istria.
 Dances done by both the Croatian and the Italian communities include Molferina or Mafrina and Kvadrilja.
 Dances specific to the Italians include La Veneziana, Bersagliera, Denci, and more importantly the very similar dances Vilota and Furlana.